Title: Stone Sleep

 “They will be half Dwarrow,” Gerontius mused.
 “We can’t be sure which race they will take after in lifespans.”

 “I’m owed several boons,” Bilbo said with a shrug.
 “If I need to travel to Rivendell to get the answer, I will.
 But only once all seven have emerged.”

 “You know you’re going to have a longer than normal lifespan for a hobbit,” Gerontius reminded him.
 “Took’s are long-lived.”

 “And as the Baggins, magic will help keep me going as well,” Bilbo said with a nod.
-“I’ll likely be around long enough for all the children to reach their majority as Darrow if they follow Thorin.
-I expect there will be a large number of Darrow coming in and out of the Shire for the next seventy or so years.”
+“I’ll likely be around long enough for all the children to reach their majority as Dwarrow if they follow Thorin.
+I expect there will be a large number of Dwarrow coming in and out of the Shire for the next seventy or so years.”

 Gerontius started laughing at that.
 “That’s going to drive certain parties into a complete tizzy.”

 The grin that crossed Bilbo’s face felt vaguely evil, but he didn’t really care.
 “I know.
 I’m looking forward to it.
 Decades of entertainment for the offing.”

 “Remind me to come over for tea then,” Gerontius requested.

 “Otho, Lobelia,” Bilbo settled into his chair in the clearing behind his grandmother’s smial.
 The whole of the Baggins family was gathered around them, staring silently as he stared at his cousin and his wife.

 “We shouldn’t be here!”
 Lobelia declared as she glared at Bilbo.